Asayhi/asayhi.github.io/_posts/2022-03-23-what-i-learned-about-botnets.md

 ---
 layout: post
 title: What I learned about botnets
-subtitle: There's lots to learn!
+subtitle: How we got here?
 tags: [IT-Security, Botnet]
 thumbnail-img: /assets/img/stock_person_bot.svg.png
 comments: true
 mathjax: true
 author: Manuel Amesberger
 ---

-## Prelude (just a little story how we got here / can be skipped)

 Let's begin with a typical student story.
 The new winter semester started with lectures in presence after my first to 2 semesters at the OTH were fully remote.
 I only knew a few people since they had their face cams on during zoom lectures.
 And I needed to do a project to get mandatory credit points.